Standards-Based Reporting (SBR)

 - Beginning the standard

 The standards-based report card is helpful in several ways.
 First, it helps make sure there is more consistency of expectations from teacher to teacher.
-It helps teachers and students focus on the standards from the very beginning of the school year, giving students the opportunity to get help early if they are not making adequate progress.
-Finally, it gives parents information on how their student is doing based on the standards.
+It also helps teachers and students focus on the standards from the very beginning of the school year, giving students the opportunity to get help early if they are not making adequate progress.
+Finally, it gives parents more detailed information on how their student is doing based on the standards.

 What is the purpose of the standards-based report card?